Ketones

 Common Applications

 Acetone is used for HPLC preparation, fiberglass resin cleanup, precision cleaning, and extraction.
 MEK serves in paint and coating formulations, adhesive manufacturing, and printing inks.
-MIBK provides a slower-evaporating option for high-quality lacquer systems, rare earth metal extraction, and pharmaceutical intermediate synthesis.
+MIBK provides a slower-evaporating option for industrial lacquer systems, rare earth metal extraction, and pharmaceutical intermediate synthesis.

 Why Buy From Alliance Chemical